Trish Keenan

 Patricia Anne Keenan (28 September 1968 – 14 January 2011) was an English musician and singer.
 She was the lead vocalist and founding member of the electronic band Broadcast, which she formed in 1995.
 The band released a total of five studio albums, including The Noise Made by People (2000), Haha Sound (2003) and Tender Buttons (2005), and earned a cult following.

 Keenan died unexpectedly in January 2011 of pneumonia, shortly after she had contracted swine flu while completing a tour of Australia with Broadcast.

 Early life

 Patricia Anne Keenan was born in Winson Green, a multicultural inner-city area in west Birmingham, England.
 She had two brothers, Malcolm and John, and two sisters, Maxine and Barbara.
 She was raised by her mother Zena, who was a sex worker: "I have got no problem with people knowing me or any personal details about myself," Keenan commented.
 "I have had a crazy life: I was brought up by a prostitute."

-Keenan attended Archbishop Grimshaw Roman Catholic school, presently known as John Henry Newman Catholic school.
+Keenan attended Archbishop Grimshaw Roman Catholic school, currently known as John Henry Newman Catholic school.
 She worked a range of catering jobs after school until at the age of 21 when she moved to Moseley, a bohemian enclave.
 She studied Creative Writing at Birmingham University while working on her music career.